oroinc/documentation/user_guide_roles/marketing_tools/sending_email_campaign_via_dotmailer.rst

 Click :guilabel:`Save and Close` when you are finished.

-Sync OroCRM Marketing List Data with Dotmailer Address Book
+Sync OroCRM Marketing List Data with dotmailer Address Book
 -----------------------------------------------------------

 Once the integration has been configured and its status has been set to **Active**, the list of address books will be automatically imported from dotmailer to OroCRM.
 At this point, Oro marketing lists can be connected to existing dotmailer address books.